 Geological exploratory mission in southern Morocco

-Let’s find out more about a recent geological exploratory mission in southern Morocco, carried out as part of the PRIN 2022 TEAMS project, TErrestrial And Marginal System in a hot world.
+In November 2023, the University of Padova carried out a geological exploratory mission in southern Morocco, carried out as part of the PRIN 2022 TEAMS project, TErrestrial And Marginal System in a hot world.

 In this video Anna Breda, associate professor of the Department of Geosciences of the University of Padua; Marco Benvenuti, associate professor of the Department of Earth Sciences of the University of Florence; Guido Roghi, researcher at the Institute of Geosciences and Georesources of the CNR in Padua; and Jacopo Nesi, Ph.D. student at the Department of Earth Sciences of the University of Florence, talk about the objectives of the exploratory mission and explain what can be observed directly in the field.